 Forensic Advancement: Just Millennials

-In episode six of the Forensic Advancement season, Just Science interviews Ben Swanholm, Evidence Screening Section Supervisor at the Phoenix Police Department to discuss millennials and they’re future role in the forensic sciences.
+In episode six of the Forensic Advancement season, Just Science interviews Ben Swanholm, Evidence Screening Section Supervisor at the Phoenix Police Department to discuss millennials and their future role in the forensic sciences.
 Millennials are a polarizing and often stereotyped population.
 Whether it’s diamonds or dining chains, they seem to be the scapegoats for the decline of many industries.
 Ben Swanholm believes that millennials are a group of people molded from the legacy given to them.
 Listen along as he discusses technological growth, social identity, and generational values as they integrate into the forensic sciences.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].